tygeng/wordladder/wordladder/src/readme.txt

     java WordLadder

-  With the "short+dictionary.txt" The program should run for less than one minute before it finishes all parts.
+With the "short+dictionary.txt" The program should run for less than one minute before it finishes both part 1 and part 2.
+However, be aware that the program has a preparation process that will generate a hash map to rapidly finish part 2.
+Therefore, this preparation time may take a few seconds before the program finishes part 1, which also uses the hash map for fast look up.
 ===========================================================================
 Important notice: